tjmcode/MITxPRO-PacMen/README.md

 ## Version History

 * 0.1
-    * Various bug fixes and optimizations
+    * Refactored into the MicroCODE [MCODE] style and templates.
     * See [commit change]() or See [release history]()
 * 0.0
-    * Initial Release
+    * Cloned the MIT Starter Code